CNG-SFDA:Clean-and-Noisy Region Guided Online-Offline Source-Free Domain Adaptation: The Proposed Method

 \section{The Proposed Method}

-In this work, we address Test-Time Adaptation (TTA) for the image classification task.
-In TTA, we are given a source model trained on labeled source data $\mathcal{D}_s=\{x_s^i, y_s^i\}_{i=1}^{N_s}$ and unlabeled target data $\mathcal{D}_t=\{x_t^i\}_{i=1}^{N_t}$, where $x_s^i$, $x_t^i$ represent the input images and $N_s$, $N_t$ denote the numbers of data in the source and target domains, respectively.
-We focus on the closed-set test-time adaptation where the target domain shares the same $C$ classes as the source domain.
+In this work, we address Source-Free Domain Adaptation (SFDA) for the image classification task.
+In SFDA, we are given a source model trained on labeled source data $\mathcal{D}_s=\{x_s^i, y_s^i\}_{i=1}^{N_s}$ and unlabeled target data $\mathcal{D}_t=\{x_t^i\}_{i=1}^{N_t}$, where $x_s^i$, $x_t^i$ represent the input images and $N_s$, $N_t$ denote the numbers of data in the source and target domains, respectively.
+We focus on the closed-set SFDA where the target domain shares the same $C$ classes as the source domain.

-Given a pre-trained source model $f(\cdot)$ only, the objective of TTA is to adapt the model to work on the unlabeled target data $\mathcal{D}_t$.
+Given a pre-trained source model $f(\cdot)$ only, the objective of SFDA is to adapt the model to work on the unlabeled target data $\mathcal{D}_t$.
 We assume a general architecture of the source model $f(\cdot)=h(g(\cdot))$ comprising an encoder $g(\cdot)$ and a classifier $h(\cdot)$, and our method is introduced below.